oatlog/oatlog/doc/extended_abstract/main.typ

 intermediate representations, as shown in @oatlog_architecture.
 The frontend is self-explanatory, as it implements the existing egglog language.

 The primary responsibility of the midend is to expand queries for semi-naive evaluation and to perform query planning.
-Oatlog's query planning currently uses a statically scheduled form of generic join @worstcaseoptimaljoin #footnote[which is only worst-case optimal assuming all relations have equal sizes].
+Oatlog's query planning currently uses a statically scheduled form of generic join @worstcaseoptimaljoin, which is worst-case optimal only when assuming that all relations have equal sizes.
 The midend can also apply optimizations at both the HIR (high-level intermediate representation) and TIR (trie intermediate representation) stages.
 The subsequent sections discuss such optimizations.

 The backend and runtime library contain plenty of important low-level optimization details, especially around achieving fast canonicalization (also known as rebuilding).
 Currently all indexes